 Some volunteer opportunities are also posted on Pillar Nonprofit Network.

 Placement opportunities exist for students who are currently involved in a high school, college or university programs that require a placement as part of their curriculum.
 The placement opportunities available at the Boys and Girls Club of London focus mainly on program support on site but are dictated by the requirements of the placement and the needs of our organization.

-If you are interested in doing your student placement with Boys & Girls Club of London please contact the Volunteer Coordinator.
+If you are interested in doing your student placement with Boys and Girls Club of London please contact the Volunteer Coordinator.

 M.A.P.
 Tutor (My Action Plan to Education)

 Assist children and/or youth with homework one evening per week (Operates Monday to Thursday only during the school year – September to June).
-Tutors are required to commit to 2 hours per week.
+Tutors are required to commit to 3 hours per week.
 Opportunities are available at the downtown facility and off-site at our After School Program sites.
 For more information about the M.A.P.
 Program, please click here.

 Assist with recreation activities in various program rooms and supervise groups of children.
 Be actively involved with programs and provide a safe environment for our clients to participate.
 This program operates Monday to Friday from 4:00 p.m. to 7:00 p.m. throughout the school year September to June.
-On PD Days and holiday breaks we offer a children's program in the afternoon instead of evening programs (not available during the summer).
+On PD Days and holiday breaks we are only open for day camps.